 J. P. Dalton was the museum's first and only curator.
 His tenure was marked by a lack of financial and moral support from the Fitzgerald Park Committee, chaired by Sir Edward Fitzgerald.
 After two years as curator, Dalton died unexpectedly.
 Many felt that the stress and pressure in running the museum contributed to his early death.

 As the Second World War raged across Europe, a group of enthusiastic and influential Cork people came together in 1942 with the aim of establishing a public museum in Cork.
 This endeavour sparked to life following a successful historical exhibition held during March 1942 in the offices of the Cork Examiner on St. Patrick Street.
 The exhibition covered the political history of Ireland between 1798 to 1921 and was designed to “reveal to the younger generation the long reaching roots which fed the tree that blossomed in glory during Easter Week 1916”.
 The success of this exhibition highlighted the appetite and interest amongst Cork people for the “tangible remains of their nation, county and city”.

-A large public meeting was held in the Imperial Hotel on the 18th April 1942 that was attended by a large crowd, including representatives from the political, civic, intellectual and business classes of the city.
+A large public meeting was held in the Imperial Hotel on the 18th April 1942 which was attended by a large crowd, including representatives from the political, civic, intellectual and business classes of the city.
 A committee was formed, charged with the task of exploring the feasibility of establishing a public museum.
 On April 4th 1945, three years after forming the committee, Cork Public Museum opened its doors for the first time.

-(Above) Cork Public Museum Organising Committee
+(Above) The Cork Public Museum organising committee, 1945.

 Cork Public Museum has had five curators in its history:

-Professor M J O’Kelly (1945-1964)
+Professor M. J. O’Kelly (1945-1964)